jeremiemeunier/picko/README.md

 -----------

 ### ⚠️
-Discord have rate limit for bot on update name or description on channel and threads.
-Your wait time must be `>= 300000` !
-Now Staty check this value since `0.1.5`.
+Discord have rate limit of two actions in 10 minutes for bots on update name or description on channel and threads.
+Your wait time must be `>= 300000` ms !
+Now Staty check this value since his version `0.1.5`.

 -----------